lucafe/PCE4UDDE_matlab_codes/README.md

-# Polynomial Chaos Theory: Application to the stability of Uncertain Delay Differential Equations

-## UPDATE: Polynomial (chaos) approximation of the spectral Abscissa
+# Polynomial (chaos) approximation of the maximum eigenvalue functions: efficiency and limitations

 Further analysis and matlab file are available for polynomial (chaos) approximation of the spectral abscissa.